Populism and Politics (M1535)

 Spring teaching

-In the first part of the module you will look at examples of populist movements, moments, personalities and parties – including Russia, North America, Latin America and Europe.
+• an examination of diverse examples of populist movements, moments, personalities, and parties, including cases from Russia, North America, Latin America, and Europe

 Teaching